The following Information Law precedent provides comprehensive and up to date legal information covering:

 is, or will be, in the public domain other than through any breach of this Agreement (save that any publicly available information shall be classified as Confidential Information where it is compiled in a form that is not in the public domain);

-is disclosed to us without any obligation of confidence to you by a third party who is not itself under, or in
+is disclosed to us without any obligation of confidence to you by a third party who is not itself under, or in breach of, any obligation of confidentiality;

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.